jupyter-book/jupyter-book/docs/upgrade.md

 ## Structure of a legacy book

 Before we can upgrade a {term}`Legacy Book`, we must first discuss its important files and structure.
 Jupyter Book 1 uses [the Sphinx documentation engine](https://www.sphinx-doc.org/en/master/) to build each book into publication-quality books and documents.
 Sphinx was originally designed for documentation generation, such as <https://docs.python.org>, and has a long historical legacy.
-In order to hide the complexity that stems from making a documentation engine behave like a book authoring tool, Jupyter Book 1 introduced its own configuration files and CLI to build a book.
-Consequently, a {term}`Legacy Book` is required to have a number of configuration files (see [](#legacy-config-files)).
+In order to hide the complexity that stems from making a documentation engine behave like a book authoring tool, Jupyter Book 1 introduced its own configuration files and CLI.
+Consequently, a {term}`Legacy Book` is required to have a number of configuration files shown in @legacy-config-files.

 :::{table} {term}`Legacy Book` configuration files.
 :name: legacy-config-files